aquariumbio/aquarium/docs/_docs/aquarium_development/index.md

 ## Docker configuration

-The Aquarium Docker configuration is given by, or at least uses, these files:
+The Aquarium Docker configuration is determined by these files:

 ```
 aquarium